-In statements that ably demonstrate how notice-and-comment rulemaking helps to ensure informed decision-making, Chrysler Corp., 441 U.S. at 316 ("Congress made a judgment that notions of fairness and informed administrative decisionmaking require that agency decisions be made only after affording interested persons notice and an opportunity to comment"), the Administration has cited 62 Fed.
+In statements that unintentionally demonstrate how notice-and-comment rulemaking helps ensure informed decision-making, Chrysler Corp., 441 U.S. at 316 ("Congress made a judgment that ... informed administrative decisionmaking require[s] that agency decisions be made only after affording interested persons notice and an opportunity to comment"), the Administration cites 62 Fed.
 Reg.
-8610, 8611 (1997) and 45 C.F.R. §46.202(f) to argue that it violates "federal law" to assert - as Mr. Lind asserts - that the Plan B morning-after-pill and Ella week-after-pill are abortifacients.
-Under these cited authorities, pregnancy begins upon implantation of the embryo to the mother's uterus, not with fertilization.
+8610, 8611 (1997) and 45 C.F.R. §46.202(f) to argue that "federal law" rejects

+Plaintiffs' claim that the Plan B morning-after-pill and Ella week-after-pill are abortifacients.
+First Br. at 9 n.6.
+Under these cited authorities, pregnancy begins upon implantation of the embryo to the mother's uterus, not upon fertilization.
 The Administration's position is both irrelevant and false.

-At the outset, conscience rights are defined by the rights holder, not defined by the Government:
+At the outset, conscience rights are defined by the rights holder, not by the Government: